 And sleep he did, looking strangely vulnerable in the soft, crystalline light of the Crystarium’s appointed rooms.
 Though the curtains had been drawn, a small shaft of the evening’s fading light filtered through the middle part and fell across cheekbones as pale and harsh as white auracite.

-It was a casual morsel of information dropped by the Crystal Exarch to the Warrior of Darkness, villain of the realm, after reporting her findings on the latest Warden of Light.
-It was posed almost like an afterthought, a funny little “did you know” or “fun fact”, which was not like him at all now that she thought about it.
-The Crystal Exarch offered information as freely as blood from a stone oftentimes.
+It was a casual morsel of information dropped by the Crystal Exarch to the Warrior of Darkness shortly after reporting her findings on the latest Warden of Light.
+It was posed almost like an afterthought, a funny little “did you know” or “fun fact”, which was not at all like him now that she thought about it.
+The Crystal Exarch offered information as freely as blood from a stone most of the time.
+This was especially true with Emet-Selch, whom the Exarch stubbornly pretended did not exist when he came poking about their business.
+Did you know, he'd said mildly, when not nosing about our business the Ascian actually sleeps?

 And stranger still… Miso hadn’t asked.
-Not out loud.
-She had certainly asked herself that question, upon learning a certain infuriating Ascian was skulking about as she slept.
+Not out loud anyways.
+She had certainly asked herself that question, upon learning all too recently that said infuriating Ascian was skulking about as she slept.
 But how would the Exarch know that?

 Perhaps Emet was not the only one who liked watching.